ConzorKingKong/cloud-storage/CONTRIBUTING.md

 The goal of any template is to be reusable amongst several projects, developers and entities; therefore, any template must be able to be used in a generic form.
 That does not mean that one can't use things like hardcoded constants, it just means those constants must be obvious and the logic must be generic.

 Examples of [good templates that we need help building](https://wiki.cfops.it/display/EW/Templates+and+Template+Gallery).
-(TODO: remove this link for external?):
+(TODO: remove this link for external and replace with a different list?):

 - How to send a redirect